bupsonator/bupsonator.github.io/README.md

 - aesop's fables: This website was a CodeHS thing.
 It's funny when the books become big, that's why it's here.
 - ANGER!!!!!!: This website is the result of some 'great' headspace at the time.
 It has fire!
-- bird blog website: This one is another project I had to do.
-It was my final HTML/CSS-only website, and it's inspired by the former social media website, Twitter.
 - blinkers: It's Karel blinkers that were made in Java SuperKarel, which I recorded and put on a very basic website.
 - endangered animals: This was a CodeHS project.
 It has a few animals with funny names that are